-- this course can prepare you for the BTEC National Level 3 Travel & Tourism course in the sixth form at Hazelwick or for other related courses at college, potentially leading to employment in the travel & tourism industry in fields such as Tourist Boards, Travel Agents, Airlines and Tour Operators - assessment takes place throughout the whole course and so requires good attendance - BTEC Tech Award courses are graded as Level 2 Distinction, Level 2 Distinction, Level 2 Merit, Level 2 Pass, Level 1 Distinction, Level 1 Merit and Level 1 Pass.
+- this course can prepare you for related courses at college, potentially leading to employment in the travel & tourism industry in fields such as Tourist Boards, Travel Agents, Airlines and Tour Operators - assessment takes place throughout the whole course and so requires good attendance - BTEC Tech Award courses are graded as Level 2 Distinction, Level 2 Distinction, Level 2 Merit, Level 2 Pass, Level 1 Distinction, Level 1 Merit and Level 1 Pass.
 These are equivalent to the GCSE 9-1 grades as shown on page 9.

-THE CREATIVE ARTS
+THE CREATIVE ARTS Introduction